Q. I’ve heard that the government can’t really enforce the penalty for not having health insurance. Is this true?

 In January 2016, the IRS reported that 7.9 million tax filers had reported a total of $1.6 billion in ACA penalty payments for 2014.
 The average payment was about $210 (even in 2014, it wasn’t just $95), and 82 percent of the filers who owed a penalty still received a refund, since average refunds are far larger than the average 2014 penalties.

 But the penalty increased significantly for 2015 (reported on tax returns that were filed in early 2016), and will jump sharply again for 2016, on the tax returns that are filed in 2017.
-By April 30, 2016, the IRS reported that 5.6 million 2015 returns had included an individual mandate penalty at that point, and the average penalty was $442.
+For 2015 returns, the IRS reported that 6.5 million returns had included an individual mandate penalty, averaging $470.

 In most cases, the penalties will continue to be lower than the average refund amount.
 So the IRS can collect a good chunk of the penalties simply by withholding the penalty from the filers’ refund checks.
 And for filers who are not owed a refund in a given year, the penalty can be deducted from a future year’s refund instead.